 I was very torn, and I feel very guilty and indeed treasonous towards Mandela for not choosing his autobiography.
 I guess that if I have to go to a desert island and take one Mandela book with me I think it would be Anthony Sampson’s one.
 It covers all of the same chronological and biographical ground as Mandela’s autobiography but what it does is add Anthony Sampson’s eye.
 He knew Mandela very well when he was a young man during the 1950s and they remained good friends until Anthony Sampson’s death four or five years ago.
 So he has the credibility of knowing Mandela as well as any biographer could be expected to get to know him.
 But, at the same time, he was able to reflect on Mandela.
 And the thing about Mandela is that he’s not a man to reflect upon himself.
 Mandela is an actor on stage.
 He’s a performer.
 He’s a man of action.
 He’s not someone who pauses and reflects – at least he’s not someone who’s going to reflect publicly in a book.
 And so in order to analyse and draw reference from Mandela, to stand back and think about him, I think you get more guidance, very authoritative guidance, from Anthony Sampson’s book.

-What sort of picture does he paint of Mandela?
+What sort of picture does the book paint of Nelson Mandela?

 At least a third of the book, if not more, takes place during Mandela’s 27 years in prison.
 Mandela in his autobiography will tell you about encounters and clashes he had with the prison warders and with other prisoners, but what Sampson does is put it into the context of his life.
 He explains the very important degree to which prison was a laboratory or school for Mandela, in which he quite consciously prepared for what he knew would be the day when he would have to sit down and negotiate the transition to democracy and try to persuade the white government to cede power rather than to do so by force of arms.
 That was the realisation he reached in prison, and in his relations with his jailers and the heads of the prison he was continually learning and making notes about all the aspects of the Afrikaner personality.
 He learned about their history; he read their books; he learned their language.
 He prepared himself in prison for the great political game that lay ahead.
 Sampson explains that very well.